-The royal we already went over all the hitters for 2013 fantasy baseball rankings.
+The royal we already went over all the hitters for 2014 fantasy baseball rankings.
 That’s not the “royal we” as that term usually implies.
 It was me writing it alone while wearing a Burger King crown.
-I refuse to draft a top starter anywhere where they are usually drafted.
+I refuse to draft a top starter where they are usually drafted.
 Unlike hitters, you need six starters, depending on your league depth.
-Simple math tells us there’s starters to go around.
+Simple math tells us there’s plenty of starters to go around.
+Simple Math, “Don’t put words in my mouth!”
 In most leagues, there’s a ton of guys on waivers that can help you — all year.
 Not just in April, and then they disappear.
 With the help of the Stream-o-Nator (it’s not populated right now because there’s no scheduled games), you can get by with, say, three starters while streaming the rest.
 To read more about streaming as a draft strategy.
+Rudy’s also going to be doing a post shortly about streaming hitters and starters.
 There’s also the fact that three stats by starters are difficult to predict due to luck.
-Wins, ERA and WHIP are prone to shift due to which way the ball bounces and whether or not the guys behind the pitchers can do anything.
-Finally, I’m good at projecting starters, so just fall back into my arms.
-I won’t drop you.
-Anyway, here’s the top 20 starters for 2013 fantasy baseball:Please, blog, may I have some more?
+Wins, ERA and WHIP are prone to shift due to which way the ball bounces and whether or not the guys behind the pitchers can score runs.
+Finally, the best starters can give you four categories.
+The best hitters can give you five categories.
+If you don’t trust my rankings, you should.
+As always, where I see tiers starting and stopping are included and my projections.
+Anyway, here’s the top 20 starters for 2014 fantasy baseball:Please, blog, may I have some more?

-All the final 2012 fantasy baseball rankings for hitters are done.
-For those that skipped today’s title, this starts the top 20 starters for 2012 fantasy baseball.
-This is NOT for 2013 (caps for those still wearing their Frankenweenie 3-D glasses).
+All the final 2013 fantasy baseball rankings for hitters are done.
+For those that skipped today’s title, this starts the top 20 starters for 2013 fantasy baseball.
+This is NOT for 2014 (caps for those still wearing their Gravity 3-D glasses — by the by, if you haven’t seen it, you should.
+It’s kinda awesome.).
 This is a recap.
 Will these affect next year’s rankings?
 Sure.
 But not entirely.
 To recapitulate, these rankings are from our Fantasy Baseball Player Rater.
-We’re (me) using it to fairly gauge our (my) preseason rankings.Please, blog, may I have some more?
+We’re (me) using it to fairly gauge our (my) preseason rankings.
+Anyway, here’s the top 20 starters for 2013 fantasy baseball and how they compare to where I originally ranked them:Please, blog, may I have some more?